-M. Cristina Pattuelli, Project Director, is an Associate Professor at the School of Information and Library Science at the Pratt Institute, New York.
-Her research focuses on information organization and knowledge representation methods and tools applied to information systems.
+M. Cristina Pattuelli, Project Director, is an associate professor at the School of Information Science at the Pratt Institute, New York.
+Her research focuses on information organization and knowledge representation principles and methods applied to information systems.
 Her current area of research is semantic web technologies applied to cultural heritage resources.
 She holds a Ph.D. in Information and Library Science from the University of North Carolina at Chapel Hill, as well as advanced degrees in Philosophy and in Cultural Heritage Studies from the University of Bologna, Italy.

-Hilary Thorsen holds an M.S. in Library and Information Science from Pratt Institute and an M.A. in Photography History and Criticism.
-She is currently Discovery Metadata Librarian for the Humanities in the Metadata Development Unit at Stanford University Libraries.
+Hilary Thorsen holds an MS in Library and Information Science from Pratt Institute and an MA in Photography History and Criticism.
+She is currently Discovery Metadata Librarian for the Humanities in the Metadata Department at Stanford University Libraries.
 Formerly she served as project manager for Linked Jazz and currently she promotes the project on the West Coast and assists with metadata analysis.